-Spanish, Music, Orchestra, Band, and Physical Education will be offered for 5-8 students.
-8th grade students will have the opportunity to earn high school Spanish credit.
-Orchestra, Music, and Physical Education will be elective options.
+Spanish, Music, Orchestra, Band, Art, and Physical Education will be offered for 5-8 students.
+Spanish will be required and offered 2 to 3 times a week.
+8th grade students will be given the opportunity to take a competency test at the end of their 8th grade year to obtain high school credit in Spanish.
+Band will be optional.
+Orchestra, Music, Art, and Physical Education will be elective options.